ai2cm/fv3gfs-fortran/README.md

     cachix use vulcanclimatemodeling

 Without using the cachix cache, FV3 and all its dependencies will need to build from source (~20 minutes).
+This only happens once per machine, but it is slow.

 ## Developing